werkbot/silverstripe-module-search/README.md

 ```

 In the query, the classname of the dataobject is added to the id, like so: `concat(\"CLASSNAME_\", ID) AS ID`
-So its the the Classname of the DataObject, followed by an underscore, then the ID selector.
+So it's the Classname of the DataObject, followed by an underscore, then the ID selector.
 This is used by the search function (`function SiteSearchFormResults`), it allows us to lookup the objects correctly.

 The object will also need to have a `Link` function defined that returns a link.
 This is used for the search results to link the result to a corresonding page.
 Here is an example of a dataobject that has a `has_one` relationship with `Page::class`:
 ```